Baseball fields at village park to get new turf

 Glacken Park, a 2.86-acre village park in northwest Freeport, also has basketball courts and a handball wall in addition to the Little League regulation-size diamond.
 The baseball field is primarily used by the Freeport Little League and the Police Athletic League, as well as other community organizations for 800 to 1,000 hours a year, Kennedy said.

-It has been suffering from poor drainage for years that required ponding on the field to be drained before games could begin, he said.
+It has been suffering from poor drainage for years that caused ponding on the field that had to be drained before games could begin, he said.

 “We’re continuously sending DPW personnel there to remove water from the field,” Kennedy said, adding that kids are always “slipping and sliding.”

-Freeport Little League president Michael Aviles said that last spring, each of the league’s 20 teams had about five of the season’s 16 games canceled because of rain or poor field conditions.
+Freeport Little League president Michael Aviles said that in the spring, each of the league’s 20 teams had about five of the season’s 16 games canceled because of rain or poor field conditions.

 “If it rains tonight, you can’t play tomorrow’s games because you have to prep the field” if it is grass, Aviles said.

-He said this will also help the league attract more tournaments from other organizations.
+He said synthetic turf will also help the league attract more tournaments from other organizations.

 “It’s an opportunity for kids to play more baseball games,” he said.
 “The weather will have a minimal effect on field conditions.”

-Nassau Minority Leader Kevan Abrahams (D-Freeport) said he’s heard complaints over the years from families and baseball leagues in his capacity as a legislator and a Little League coach.
+Nassau Minority Leader Kevan Abrahams (D-Freeport) said he has heard complaints over the years from families and baseball leagues in his capacity as a legislator and a Little League coach.

 “It was extremely needed and necessary,” he said.
 “I’ve seen the deterioration.”